tianchengzhe/EllipTrack_docs/docs/GUI_parameter.rst

 2. Inference result.

-   For "Global", migration speeds are visualized in a histogram, and the inferred speed is shown as a vertical line.
+   For "Global", the migration speeds are visualized in a histogram, and the inferred speed is shown as a vertical line.

-   For "Time" and "Cell Density", migration speeds are plotted against Frame IDs or the numbers of cells in the local neighborhoods.
+   For "Time" and "Cell Density", the migration speeds are plotted against Frame IDs or the numbers of cells in the local neighborhoods.
 Inferred speeds are visualized by a black line.

 Panel 2
 *******